tainacan/blocksy-tainacan/tainacan-blocksy/README.txt

 == Changelog ==

+= 0.4.0 =
+* Creates new "Tainacan item" sections in the customizer to allow defining options for multiple collections
+* Adds form hook to collection settings to allow choosing between global settings or per-collection template section.
+* Adds options for tweaking the Items related to this with the new Gallery layout.
+* Shows links from inside term and collection descriptions in archive headers

 = 0.3.7 =
 * Fixes terms card fatal error being fired when Blocksy Companion Premimum is installed